donfiguerres/donfiguerres.github.io/content/posts/programming-tutorials/fibonacci-sequence/index.md

 ```

 ## Recursive Implementation

 Recursion is a method of solving a problem where the solution depends on
 solutions to smaller instances of the same problem.
 Most computer programming
 languages support recursion by allowing a function to call itself from within
 its own code.

-### Ascending Order
+### Ascending Order - Recursive

 This is the common recursive implementation of printing a Fibonacci sequence.
 However, if you look closely, we're still using a for loop in the driver code.
 The actual recursive implementation here is the fibonacci() function which